BobbyWibowo/lolisafe/README.md

 Still, I heavily recommend simply forking this repository and manually merging upstream changes whenever you feel like doing so.
 Read more about [syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
 Especially if you intend to modify client-side CSS/JS files in `src` directory, since you will then need to rebuild assets that go into `dist` directory, which are guaranteed to always conflict with every updates from this fork that modify them.

 Afterwards, you can instead clone your fork into your production server and pull updates from there.
-You can then choose to only install production dependencies with `yarn install --production` there to save some disk space (hint: this is the workflow I use for [https://safe.fiery.me](https://safe.fiery.me)).
+You can then choose to only install production dependencies with `yarn install --production` there to save some disk space (hint: this used to be the workflow I used for `safe.fiery.me`).

 ## ClamAV support